STGBD-Net: Spatio-temporal Gradient Basis Decomposition Network for Infrared Small Target Detection: Introduction

-In recent years, difference-based methods, such as central difference convolutions (CDCs) \cite{Wu2025Salm} and difference-frame methods \cite{Yan2023STDMANet}, have gained an increasing attention.
-In these modules, detailed information is highlighted using high-pass kernels in either spatial or temporal dimensions \cite{Zhang2021ECA}.
-However, both CDC-based approaches and other difference-based methods face a fundamental limitation in static coefficients, as illustrated in Figure \ref{fig:coefficient_comparison}.
+Gradient-based approaches play a crucial role in both SIRSTD and MIRSTD tasks \cite{dai2021attentional, Li2025dtum}.
+Therefore, central difference convolutions (CDCs) \cite{Wu2025Salm} and difference-frame methods \cite{Yan2023STDMANet}, as the representative gradient-based approaches, have attracted increasing attention.
+These approaches emphasize details by computing and fusing gradients along spatial or temporal dimensions \cite{Zhang2021ECA}.
+However, they suffer from a fundamental limitation due to the use of static coefficients, as the importance of different directions varies across images, as illustrated in Fig. \ref{fig:coefficient_comparison}.

-From the perspective of basis decomposition, an input feature vector can be represented as a linear combination of a set of basis vectors, or basis features, with their corresponding coefficients.
-These coefficients are computed by projecting the basis features onto the input, thereby encoding the correlation between each basis feature and the input itself.
-We can exploit these coefficients to reconstruct the input, when the basis features are enough.
-If certain basis features are not enough, the input may lose the information those missed features represent,and highlight the retained ones.
+Basis decomposition can be regarded as a suitable approach for assigning dynamic coefficients to varied gradient responses, providing stronger interpretability and lower computational burden compared to the Self-Attention Mechanism.
+From the perspective of basis decomposition, any input feature vector can be expressed as a linear combination of a set of basis vectors (or basis features) with corresponding coefficients.
+These coefficients are obtained by projecting the input onto the basis features and can be regarded as intrinsic characteristics of the input vector, as they are uniquely determined once the input is fixed.

-Building on this idea, we design a unified and lightweight module for IRSTD, referred to as the Basis Decomposition Module (BDM).
-BDM selects specific features as basis features based on the given task, performs basis decomposition on the input using these features to obtain projection coefficients, and generates a feature as a combination of the weights and features.
-In this way, we could utilize different features as basis features for varied tasks.
+Building on this Basis Decomposition Theory, we design a unified and lightweight module for IRSTD, referred to as the Basis Decomposition Module (BDM).
+In contrast to original basis decomposition, we only select the task-related basis vectors (or basis features) to reconstruct enhanced feature representations, thereby highlighting the features we aim to emphasize.

-For IRSTD, we modify the BDM and develop the Difference Decomposition Modules (DDMs) by utilizing the normalized difference results as our basis features.
-The output of each DDM is a combination of difference features, and thus strengthen the dim targets.
-Additionally, this design has two key properties that could enhance the robustness of our module: \begin{itemize} \item [(1)] The \textbf{normalization and difference process} removes absolute intensity information, ensuring that the features only retain relative information. \textbf{In this way, the module focuses on relative changes, unaffected by variations in the overall intensity of the input.} \item[(2)] The weights are \textbf{dynamic} and adjust based on the input.
-For example, when the input rotates in the spatial domain, the weights change accordingly.
-This design is particularly effective in space-based scenarios, such as satellite imagery, where perspective rotations are common. \textbf{Therefore, this design makes it more flexible when dealing with spatial and temporal variations.} \end{itemize}
+Based on the BDM, we develop Gradient Decomposition Modules (GDMs) for IRSTD.
+Each GDM treats gradient responses as basis features to reconstruct the input, which effectively enhances the representation of dim targets.